Guyver1wales/Get-LatestWindowsPatchingDate/README.md

-# Get-LatestWindowsPatchingDate v1.2
+# Get-LatestWindowsPatchingDate
 Get the dates of 3 separate patching mechanisms to determine the 'updatedness' of a single or multiple windows machines where enterprise tools such as WSUS, SCCM and other 3rd party tools are unavailable.

-**Script converted to a function for v1.2 to allow single machine query and to remove output files and allow script user to determine their own output**
+#ChangeLog

+## v1.3
+moved comment block out of function code

+added check for localhost or remote machine and have different code execute for each instance as Ciminstance and Get-Item were failing locally on testing.
+## v1.2
+Converted script to a function

+Removed output files
+## v1.1
+Added additional checks for critical system files and Setup Event Log

+Re-wrote entire sctipt
+## v1.0
+Original Version

 # Who is This Script For?
 1. System admins, server engineers who have no access to entrerprise patching reporting tools/applications.